Follow CarotronInc on Twitter

 2. Read the Manual

 DC drives usually come with a very detailed instruction and/or service manual showing how the drive was built and wired.
 Manuals often have prints showing the schematics for the control, power/trigger, fuse, IFB and relay boards.
 There are also diagrams for wiring and connections.
 Manuals will feature other helpful information, including drive programming and calibration details, component testing information, detailed specs and troubleshooting hints.
-Studying the manual first will also help you be able to decode messages related to the failure and possibly identify the problem right away.
+Studying the manual first will also help you be able to decode messages related to the failure and possibly identify the problem right away.3.
+Safety

 Take measures to ensure electrical and mechanical safety when troubleshooting DC drives and motors.
 Though you might try to do some of the troubleshooting with the drive and/or motor powered off, it’s likely that you will have to do most of the testing with the power on.
 Use warning signs, proper lock-out procedures, and tape off the area where the machine is being tested to prevent harm to other employees.
 Always take a voltage reading with a verified meter before doing any hands-on work internally to the drive.
 You’ll likely need the following readings: line current; load current; AC input line voltage and AC output load voltage, DC bus voltage; and frequency output to the motor.

 Write down any noticeable problems as well as your findings to avoid confusion later on.
 This can also help if multiple people are working to solve the problem.
-DC drives can be repaired externally and even replaced, but this is often not necessary with newer DC drives thanks to innovating troubleshooting tools like the Drive Circuit Monitor.
+DC drives can be repaired externally and even replaced, but this is often not necessary with newer DC drives thanks to innovative troubleshooting tools like the Drive Circuit Monitor.
 Use these tips to minimize downtime when DC drive problems arise.

 Resource/Copyright Info: © Copyright of Carotron, Inc..